Lissy93/Brewfile/.github/README.md

 ## Contributing

 Contributions are welcome :)

+Changes to the Brewfile should be made up-stream, directly into [Lissy93/Dotfiles](https://github.com/lissy93/dotfiles) (in [`Brewfile`](https://github.com/Lissy93/dotfiles/blob/master/installs/Brewfile)), which will then be automatically synced to this repo.

 If you're new to GitHub, see the [documentation](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) for a step-by-step guide on how to submit edits to projects.